-The Chase Sapphire Preferred® Card earns Ultimate Rewards points that can be transferred out to 13 travel partners, including United.
+The Chase Sapphire Preferred® Card earns Ultimate Rewards points that can be transferred out to several travel partners, including United.
 Transfers to Ultimate Rewards travel partners are instant and at a 1:1 ratio.

 I prefer to transfer my Ultimate Rewards points out to Hyatt, British Airways, United, and Singapore Air.

-In addition to your transfer options, you can get 20% off by booking travel through the Ultimate Rewards site.
+In addition to your transfer options, you can get a 25% bonus by booking travel through the Ultimate Rewards site.
 The nice thing about this option is that your booking will count towards airline elite status.
 This is even though you’re paying with points.
-That means 80,000 Chase Ultimate Rewards points are at the very least worth $1000 in travel.

 When it comes to deciding which points currency is better, I think having the option to transfer Ultimate Rewards points out to travel partners makes them more valuable than United MileagePlus miles.
 This is especially because United is one of the transfer partners.